IBM/Hybrid-Cloud-Applications-and-Services/README.md

 In this step, we will use the secure gateway service from Bluemix to create a tunnel from on-premise environment to public cloud host.

-1. First, create your [secure gateway service](https://console.ng.bluemix.net/catalog/services/secure-gateway?taxonomyNavigation=apis) from Bluemix.
+1. Create your [secure gateway service](https://console.ng.bluemix.net/catalog/services/secure-gateway?taxonomyNavigation=apis) from Bluemix.

 2. Then, follow this [Getting started with the Secure Gateway](https://console.ng.bluemix.net/docs/services/SecureGateway/secure_gateway.html) tutorial to setup your gateway.